 In the world’s languages, there seems to be a hierarchy of basic color terms—or the simplest, most direct color words.
 If you describe your mashed potatoes as "white," you're using a basic color term, but if you say they're "creamy eggshell," that's not a basic color term.
 Some basic color terms (like black, white, and red) are more common in languages around the world, and are lower on the hierarchy of colors.
 Visualize it like this:

 And so on.
 So if a language has a word for green, it will also have words for red, black, and white.
 If your language doesn’t have a word for green, it probably won’t have words like blue, purple, or other less-basic colors that fall higher in the hierarchy.
 Of course, this doesn’t mean that speakers of these languages don’t describe more than six colors, but they likely use other descriptive words to explain the other colors!
 English, Spanish, and French have a lot of basic color terms, but there are languages with even more: Hungarian distinguishes between two kinds of red, and Russian has two basic color terms for blues!

 Beyond the fact that chai tea is a double name, this warm, steeped beverage has an interesting linguistic history!
 There’s a divide around the world between the languages that call the drink tea (or something similar) and those that use chai (or something that sounds like chai).
 The division goes all the way back to the spice trade!
 The term for this cozy cup of caffeine depends on how a community first encountered it.
 Ch’a (Mandarin for tea) spread to Russian (чай chai), Persian (cha), Greek (tsai), Arabic (shay), and Turkish (çay).
 On the other hand, tea, which comes from the word in Amoy (also spoken in China!), spread to Europe due to the Dutch East India Company.
 That’s why you'll see thé in French, té in Spanish, and Tee in German.

-You won't be at a loss for words this year!
+You won't be at a loss for words!